urbit/old-doc/reference/hoon/library/2dA.md

     ?~(a 0 +((add $(a l.a) $(a r.a))))
 ```

-Produce the number of elements in set `a` as an atom
+Produce the number of elements in set `a` as an atom.

 `a` is an [set]().